su980818/2021__python/Numpy_random.md

 It describes outcomes of multi-nomial scenarios unlike binomial where scenarios must be only one of two. e.g. Blood type of a population, dice roll outcome.

-+ n - number of possible outcomes (e.g. 6 for dice roll).
++ n - number of trials.
 + pvals - list of probabilties of outcomes (e.g. [1/6, 1/6, 1/6, 1/6, 1/6, 1/6] for dice roll).
 + size - The shape of the returned array.